 Indoor (Box) Lacrosse at Altona

-Altona has a long and proud history of being involved in Box Lacrosse in Victoria and in recent years has worked towards the goal of establishing a permanent purpose built indoor lacrosse facility at the club grounds.
-In 2018, the club saw this vision come one step closer with the opportunity to construct an indoor Box Lacrosse court in partnership with the Westgate Sports and Leisure Center in North Altona.
+Altona has a long and proud history of being involved in Box Lacrosse in Victoria and in recent years has worked with Council towards the goal of establishing a permanent purpose built indoor lacrosse facility at the club grounds.
+The completion of this box court is expected to occur in late 2020.
+In the meantime box lacrosse is being played at the Westgate Sports and Leisure Centre in North Altona on a court Altona provided.

-The facility is also being used to train the National Box Lacrosse team and has provided an opportunity for our juniors to increase their skills during the off-season via weekly sessions.
+The facility at Westgate is also being used to train the National Box Lacrosse team and has provided an opportunity for our juniors to increase their skills during the off-season via weekly sessions.

 What is Indoor Lacrosse?